EvotecIT/OfficeIMO/README.md

 ## What it's all about

 This is a small project (under development) that allows to create Microsoft Word documents (.docx) using .NET.
+Underneath it uses [OpenXML SDK](https://github.com/OfficeDev/Open-XML-SDK) but heavily simplifies it.
 It was created because working with OpenXML is way too hard for me, and time consuming.
-I originally created it for using within PowerShell module called PSWriteOffice, but thought it may be useful for others.
+I originally created it for using within PowerShell module called [PSWriteOffice](https://github.com/EvotecIT/PSWriteOffice), but thought it may be useful for others to use in the .NET community.

-I used to use DocX library (which I co-authored, before it was taken over by Xceed) to create Word documents, but it only supports .NET Framework, and their newest community license makes the project unusuable.
+I used to use DocX library (which I co-authored, before it was taken over by Xceed) to create Microsoft Word documents, but it only supports .NET Framework, and their newest community license makes the project unusuable.

 *As I am not really a developer, and I hardly know what I'm doing if you know how to help out - please do.*